-The Clery Act identifies Campus Security Authorities (CSAs) as: (1) the University's campus police department or a campus security department personnel; (2) any individual or individuals who have responsibility for campus security but who do not constitute the University's campus police department or a campus security department, such as an individual who is responsible for monitoring entrance into University property; (3) any individual or organization specifically identified by the University in this Report to which students and employees should report criminal offenses; and (4) any University official who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+The Clery Act identifies Campus Security Authorities (CSAs) as: (1) the University's campus police department or a campus security department; (2) any individual or individuals who have responsibility for campus security but who do not constitute the University's campus police department or a campus security department, such as an individual who is responsible for monitoring entrance into University property; (3) any individual or organization specifically identified by the University in this Report to which students and employees should report criminal offenses; and (4) any University official who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.

-A Campus Security Authority (also sometimes referred to in this Report as a "Responsible Employee") is an individual, who by virtue of his or her University responsibilities and under the Clery Act, is designated to receive and report allegations of Clery Act crimes to Safety and Security so that they may be investigated and included and published in the University's Annual Security Report.
-Reports from CSAs are also critical to ensuring compliance with the University's obligation to maintain a daily crime log and to enable the University to determine whether a situation warrants issuance of a timely warning or emergency notification to the campus community.
+A Campus Security Authority (also sometimes referred to as a "Responsible Employee") is an individual, who by virtue of his or her University responsibilities and under the Clery Act, is designated to receive and report allegations of Clery Act crimes to Safety and Security so that they may be investigated and included and published in the University's Annual Security Report.

-CSAs are responsible for reporting allegations of Clery Act crimes reported to them in good faith in their official capacities.
+CSAs are responsible for reporting allegations of Clery Act crimes reported to them in their official capacities.
 As such, CSAs are not responsible for investigating or reporting incidents that they overhear students talking about in a hallway conversation, that a classmate or student mentions in an in-class assignment, that a victim mentions during a speech, workshop or any other form of group presentation, or that a CSA otherwise learns about in an indirect manner.

 When a crime is reported to a CSA, the Clery Act requires that the CSA notify the person reporting the incident that they are not a confidential resource and the CSA must share all pertinent information with Safety and Security.
 CSAs should also let the person know they have the right to report the incident to local police, and that, if they desire, the University will provide a staff person to assist them.
-CSAs are not responsible for (a) determining whether a crime took place, (b) apprehending the alleged perpetrator (and CSAs should not attempt to do so), or (c) convincing a victim to contact law enforcement if the victim chooses not to do so.
-A CSA should not decline to report an allegation of a Clery Act crime to Safety and Security based on the CSA's doubt as to whether the alleged crime actually occurred.

-One Pace Plaza, G-LevelAlumni Hall (914) 773-3400Safety and Security(212) 346-1800 Available 24/7Available 24/7Preston Hall (914) 422-4300 Available 24/7Gannett House Admin (914) 773-3700(914) 422-4300 Available 24/7 --
+New York City Campus Pleasantville Campus White Plains School of Law Safety and Security Safety and Security Safety and Security One Pace Plaza, G-Level Alumni Hall (914) 773-3400 Preston Hall (212) 346-1800 Available 24/7 Available 24/7 (914) 422-4300 Available 24/7 Gannett House Admin (914) 773-3700